redhat-developer-demos/instrument-resellers/README.md

 ## Creating the Container Image for Instrument Reseller Data Seeding

-The following will build and push the data seeder container image to a private container registry running at host `192.168.86.34:5000`
+The following will build and push the data seeder container image to a private container registry running at host `192.168.86.34:5000` using `docker`

 ```bash
 docker build -t instrumentresellerseeder ./Seederfile